debugg-me/jwt-auth/README.md

 **Problem statement:**
-Eve is creating an app for her startup, she wants to add authentication to it now.
+Ada is creating an app for her startup, she wants to add authentication to it now.
 So she starts by creating a `login` function on the backend.
 It takes a user's credentials (username/password) and returns a JWT if the password is right.
 Help her implement the `login` function.